DrCheeseFace/mahc/README.md

 - ---- @gondoly @GuoDCZ

 - If you spot a bug, put in an issue with how to reproduce it
-- if you'd like to contribute, DO IT (send a PR)
+- If you'd like to contribute, DO IT (send a PR)
+- If you think this library could do with some interface changes, make a suggestion

 ![this.jpg](https://64.media.tumblr.com/07006d83e5810b3c651254e7b9a3e713/c4dc091a7806e504-ef/s400x600/cdfb08014450e71074a0a8763a67661485d59f8c.gif)